🔥Real Madrid XI vs Celta Vigo: Confirmed team news, predicted lineups and latest injuries🔥

 James Rodriguez is set to be available again after injury and Zidane could rotate his squad with a trip to Levante ahead next weekend and then the game at home to City to come on February 26.

-Mariano Diaz is doubtful, but the striker is unlikely to be included in the squad for Sunday’s game anyway.
+Mariano Diaz is doubtful, but the striker is unlikely to be included in the squad for the game anyway.

 Predicted Real Madrid XI (4-4-1-1): Courtois; Carvajal, Varane, Ramos, Mendy; Casemiro, Valverde, Kroos, Modric; Isco; Benzema